wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Changelog

+### 1.6.10
+* Fixed critical error that could occur when a plugin folder is deleted
+* Improved error handling with try/catch blocks
+* Added more specific checks for the plugins page
+* Enhanced compatibility with various WordPress configurations
+* Made the code more defensive to prevent potential issues

 ### 1.6.9
 * Fixed issue with notices not appearing below WordPress error messages
 * Improved JavaScript detection of WordPress error notices